Washi1337/ctf-writeups/writeups/flare-on/2025/3/index.md

 ## Final Words

-I don't like these challenegs.
+I don't like these challenges.
 It's pure luck that I found the right PDF reader and the right steganography decoding.
 I wasted a good amount of time just guessing what the author wants rather than actually reversing something and testing your skills.